rexim/rexim.me/README.md

 ## Markdown Metadata ##

-The `generate_pages.pl` uses metadata within markdown document.
+The `site.pl` uses metadata within markdown document.
 Metadata is a key-value table at the top of a document.
 Every row of the table matches `^\s*([a-zA-Z0-9_]+)\s*:\s*(.*)\s*$`.
 The key is the text before the